 Programs that provide immediate assistance for parents who have abused or fear they may abuse their children with the objective of defusing the parent's anger and frustration and ensuring the child's future safety through referrals for ongoing support and treatment.
 Also included may be services for abused children and concerned others who are in need of advice, guidance and/or emotional support.
 Hotline staff are generally available via telephone, email, chat and/or text.

-Information that is available to people with personal computers equipped with Internet connections and the appropriate software.
+Information and services available to people with personal computers equipped with Internet connections and the appropriate software.

 The above terms and definitions are part of the Taxonomy of Human Services, used here by permission of INFO LINE of Los Angeles.